SoJeongMun/Toy-Game/README.md

 # RSP
-### It is clone coding for rock-paper-scissors game famous for Toy Project
+### It's clone coding for the Toy Project Rock-paper-scissors game.